Here's what tax experts are looking for in Donald Trump's statements - ExBulletin

 Davidoff expects to see limited information about types of charitable contributions.

 “You’ll know if it’s cash or property because there are two separate forms to do that and two separate line items for Schedule E,” he said.
-“If he’s disposed of appreciated stocks, if he’s disposed of real estate, that will be listed – that’s required in the details.”
+“If he has disposed of appreciated shares, if he has disposed of real estate, it will be listed – it is required in the details.”

+In the last year of his presidency, Trump said he made no charitable donations, according to tax returns.
+This contrasted with the previous two years, when he said he made donations worth around $500,000.
+It’s unclear if any of the figures include his promise to donate his $400,000 presidential salary to the US government.
+He said he gave $1.1 million in 2016 and $1.8 million in 2017.

-As to exactly where Trump directed his charitable contributions, that may not be clear, tax experts said.
+As for exactly where Trump directed his charitable contributions, that may also be unclear, tax experts said.
 Although many people list recipients of charitable donations on their returns, it is not required.
 Meanwhile, many ultra-wealthy people form a charitable trust or private foundation to keep the details of their donations secret.

 Another question likely to remain unanswered at this time is whether Trump has accurately claimed the value of all of his donations, tax experts said.
 One question the ways and means committee has raised is whether a type of deduction known as a conservation easement that Trump said was worth $21 million was really worth that much.